dkatorza/cryptocoin/README.md

 ## Main goals for cryptoCoin are:
 1. Adding more features to the app
-   - Serving more the one coin ( currntly only bitcoin).
+   - Serving more then one coin ( currently only bitcoin).
    - Chart data filtered by type of coin.
    - Adding live candle chart.
    - Adding dashboard view.